TheNegativePanda/SquadLife/README.md

     - TODO: (Stress Testing) (Possibly modify some icons)
 - Enchatment Corrector - usable but not finished.
     - TODO: Add functionality for alternate max values depending on item group, (e.g. override for all variants of an item).
 Work on config file.
-    - skript-yaml is only required for the EnchantmenDowngrader.sk script.
+    - skript-yaml is only required for the EnchantmentDowngrader.sk script.